 Interior Design is a practical process.
 It involves issues of space and functionality.
 It isn’t just about how a room looks.
 Getting the way a space flows right instantly makes an interior feel calm and balanced, so it is worth spending time – and money – on the layout.

-And don’t forget, most first homes are a stepping stone to another property, so although it is your pride and joy, the choices you make will affect how easily it will sell – and what price you achieve.
+Keep in mind a lot of homes are a stepping stone to another property, so although it is your pride and joy right now, the choices you make will affect how easily it will sell – and what price you achieve.
 That will be the biggest concern when you’re ready to move on, so be practical and don’t allow your heart to dictate choices that could cause problems when you no longer love your home quite as much as when you purchased it.